Skip to content

 Scenario Possible realization of all parameters.
 Composed of one or more alternatives.
 For example, a scenario may manifest lower investment cost but at the same time lower energy prices.

-Siteopt allows scenario analysis.
+SiteOpt allows scenario analysis.
 However, scenarios are inputted in a smart way so that you only need to enter the parameters which change between scenarios.
 There's no need to repeat every parameter value for every scenario.
 The following picture shows how alternatives are used to help scenario analysis.

 Basic example